Skip to Content

 Tea in America

-Iced tea has been a known beverage in America for years since tea was first brought to the United States in 1789 when French botanist Andre Michaux brought the plant as a popular beverage among citizens.
-In the 1800s, many cold tea recipes appeared in alcohol punches, such as Charleston’s St. Cecilia punch and Chatham Artillery punch during the civil war.
+Iced tea has been a known beverage in America for years since tea was first brought to the United States in 1789, when French botanist Andre Michaux brought the plant as a popular beverage among citizens.
+In the 1800s, many cold tea recipes appeared in alcohol punches, such as Charleston's St. Cecilia punch and Chatham Artillery punch during the Civil War.
 In the 1800s, iced tea was often flavored with many ingredients such as a few squeezes of citrus, an infusion of fragrant spices, perhaps a bit of steeped mint, and most commonly, sugar.
-In those days, it was green tea that was often used before the more popular black in iced tea beverages.
-It’s also worth noting that a lot of the iced tea was presweetened by dissolving a large quantity of sugar directly into the hot tea base before diluting it with water and ice, as opposed to sweetening already brewed tea with sweetener.
-Soon beverage makers across the country started putting out their recipes for these “tea punches” and iced tea drinks.
+In those days, green tea was often used before the more popular black tea in iced tea beverages.
+It's also worth noting that much of the iced tea was presweetened by dissolving a large quantity of sugar directly into the hot tea base before diluting it with water and ice, as opposed to sweetening already brewed tea with a sweetener.
+Soon, beverage makers across the country started creating recipes for these "tea punches" and iced tea drinks.
+Listed below are the various examples of these iconic recipes:

 Tea in America

-After years and several variations on the iced tea recipe, the beverage would become popularized because of tea farmer Richard Blenchynden.
-During the 1904 St. Louis World fair, Blenchynden offered complimentary hot tea at the East Indian pavilion; however, no one bought the tea due to the intense heat.
-It was rumored that Blenchynden, and his team filled several bottles of brewed Indian tea and turned them upside down so the tea could flow through iced lead pipes.
-It was a very welcomed treat in the intense heart at the time, and soon Blenchynden took his free iced tea idea to New York and sold it to larger crowds.
+After years and several variations on the iced tea recipe, tea farmer Richard Blenchynden would popularize the beverage.
+During the 1904 St. Louis World's Fair, Blenchynden offered complimentary hot tea at the East Indian pavilion; however, no one bought the tea due to the intense heat.
+It was rumored that Blenchynden and his team filled several bottles of brewed Indian tea and turned them upside down so the tea could flow through iced lead pipes.
+It was a very welcome treat in the intense heat then, and soon Blenchynden took his free iced tea idea to New York and sold it to larger crowds.
 After iced tea had grown in popularity, companies like Lipton started selling iced tea all over the United States and significantly down south.

 Sweet Tea in the South

-Sweet tea is often associated with the south, but after iced tea became popular, it took a while before the beverage became such a staple.
-In the 19th century, it was harder for the south to obtain ice.
+Sweet tea is often associated with the South, but after iced tea became popular, it took a while before the beverage became such a staple.
+In the 19th century, obtaining ice was harder for the South.
 The harsh heat and the mild winters kept ice from being a popular commodity south.
-The ice obtained down south was usually transported from the North and was only for those with the luxury to afford it.
+The ice obtained down south was usually transported from the North and was only for those who could afford it.
 Two major technological shifts allowed ice in the south: cars were accessible so ice could be transported from the North quickly, and the invention of the refrigerator in the 1920s helped people down south preserve ice and colder beverages.
-Another factor that played a role in iced sweet tea’s popularity was the prohibition in 1920.
+Another factor that played a role in iced sweet tea's popularity was the prohibition in 1920.
 Without drinks such as wine, beer, or whisky, many southerners held on to iced tea as much as they could until serving alcohol was legal.
-Henrietta Dull’s tea recipe was especially popular in the south and became essential for southern sweet tea, save for more sugar between individual preferences.
-It’s also important to note that during World War II, imports from Japan were not allowed in the U.S. hence, importation from India, Africa, and South America made darker teas more economically sound commodities.
+Henrietta Dull's tea recipe was especially popular in the south and became essential for southern sweet tea, save for more sugar, depending on individual preferences.
+It's also important to note that during World War II, imports from Japan were not allowed in the U.S. Hence, importation from India, Africa, and South America made darker teas more economically sound commodities.

-Presweetening brewed tea became a southern tradition and what often makes southern sweet tea overwhelmingly sweet to those not used to the beverage.
-Sweet iced tea has become such a southern staple that South Carolina (home of some of the largest tea-growing industries in the country) made sweet iced tea the state’s official hospitality beverage in 1995.
-Georgia passed a house bill in 2003 that requires all restaurants in the state to serve sweet tea.
+Presweetening brewed tea became a southern tradition, and what often makes southern sweet tea overwhelmingly sweet to those not used to the beverage.
+Sweet iced tea has become such a southern staple that South Carolina (home to some of the country's largest tea-growing industries) made sweet iced tea the state's official hospitality beverage in 1995.
+Georgia passed a House bill in 2003 that requires all restaurants in the state to serve sweet tea.
 Although the beverage market is inundated with new sodas every year, sweet iced tea is still a special and refreshing beverage for going out and staying home with friends and family.

 Related Blog Articles